yosbelms/getjs/readme.md

 Unifying library to make sequential your asynchonous code.

-**Getjs** is a control flow library based in generators to be free of callbacks and Promises boilerplate, making sequential your asynchonous code.
-The Getjs key feature is the interoperability with thirth-party libraries, so it is possible to consume callbacks, event-driven, or Promise based APIs, and the code will remain sequential.
+**Getjs** is a control flow library based in generators to be free of callbacks and Promises boilerplate by making sequential your asynchonous code.
+One of the Getjs key features is the interoperability with thirth-party libraries, so it is possible to consume callbacks, event-driven, or Promise based APIs, and the code will remain sequential.

 Example in Node.js:
 ```js